Alex-Huleatt/wolfssl-examples/psk/tutorial-tcp-psk.md

 	    err_sys(“wolfSSL_CTX_new error”);
     ```

 6. In the servers main loop for accepting clients create a WOLFSSL pointer.
-Once a new client is accepted create a CyaSSL object and associate that object with the socket that the client is on.
-After using the CyaSSL object it should be freed and also before closing the program the ctx pointer should be freed and a CyaSSL cleanup method called.
+Once a new client is accepted create a wolfSSL object and associate that object with the socket that the client is on.
+After using the wolfSSL object it should be freed and also before closing the program the ctx pointer should be freed and a wolfSSL cleanup method called.

 	```
     WOLFSSL* ssl;